r-lib/devtools/README.md

    * `install_local()` from a local file on disk
    * `install_version()` from a specific version on CRAN

+* `update_packages()` updates a package to the latest version.
+This works both on packages installed from CRAN as well as those installed from any of the `install_*` functions.

 ### Check and release:

 * `check()` updates the documentation, then builds and checks the package locally.